Training and Support

 Training instills excellence at all levels

-Opening day at a new Tony Roma’s location actually begins with support three to six months out, with an intense focus on management training to ensure that every aspect of the restaurant, from food prep to finances, is as efficient as possible.
+Opening day at a new Tony Roma’s location actually begins with support six months out, with an intense focus on management training to ensure that every aspect of the restaurant, from food prep to finances, is as efficient as possible.
 All MITs (Manager in Training) travel to Tony Roma’s headquarters for training in each position and area of their restaurant.
 Tony Roma’s training team also ensures that the restaurant is designed for optimum flow so that launch day is smooth and error-free.

-Over the course of his 20-plus-year restaurant industry career, franchisee Rick Kille has witnessed training during many new store openings, including other restaurant brands and was thrilled with the Thunder Bay launch.
+Over the course of his 20-plus-year restaurant industry career, franchisee Rick Kille has witnessed training during many new store openings, including other restaurant brands, and was thrilled with the Thunder Bay launch.
 “Tony Roma’s support staff is absolutely great and very knowledgeable.
 They know exactly what they need to do.
-They come in to the location and they are ready to go.
+They come into the location and they are ready to go.
 We witnessed this in Thunder Bay, which had one of the smoothest store openings that I’ve had the opportunity to be involved with.
 It went off without a hitch and that’s rare.
 That really is a credit to the trainers who were sent up here.
 They did a great job for us, and I probably can’t say enough about that,” says franchisee Rick Kille.

 A fun, family-like culture

 As we train team members with a focus on being operationally excellent, we also focus on fun as we strengthen the culture of hospitality we are known for.
 “We start with the end in mind – an amazing guest experience.
-Through being brilliant with the basics and seeking to create an amazing team member experience, we are able to replicate successful results for all stakeholders,” Buddy says.
+Through being brilliant with the basics and seeking to create an amazing team member experience, we are able to replicate successful results for all stakeholders,” Stacey says.